 Should I buy new containers?

 We encourage you to reuse what you have rather than buy new ones.
 Be creative!
 Bea Johnson, the zero-waste priestess, puts her freshly baked bread in a pillowcase.
 You could refill your rice and lentils in an old solitary sock… And reuse old jars, labeling them with stickers, marker pens, or blackboard paint.
-Just make sure your containers are clean enough for food consumption!
+Just make sure your containers are clean enough to reuse.

 How much should I buy?

-If you are unsure of what quantity to purchase of our products, take a look at the handy table on our products page, this will tell you typical weights sold in the supermarket, weight per portion/serving, cooking times, and much more.
+If you are unsure of what quantity to purchase of our products, take a look at our handy weight & measures guide, to see the typical weights sold in the supermarkets, weight per portion/serving, cooking times, and more.